Famous Landmarks in Ireland

 Dublin, Ireland

-Ireland is one of the most beautiful countries in the world that offers so much for you to see and explore.
-There are many famous and historic landmarks in Ireland that are a must-see when you are visiting.
+Ireland is one of the most beautiful countries in the world, offering so much to see and explore.
+Many famous and historic landmarks in Ireland are a must-see when you are visiting.

-Many of which are of natural beauty from ancient castles to stunning waterfalls to beautiful caves.
-You name it and you’ll probably find it in Ireland.
-Whether you’re travelling north or south you will be amazed at the great landmarks in Ireland.
+Many of these are of natural beauty, from ancient castles to stunning waterfalls to beautiful caves.
+You name it, and you’ll probably find it in Ireland.
+Whether you’re travelling north or south, you will be amazed by the significant landmarks in Ireland.

-Keep reading to find out all the unmissable landmarks you must see up close on a trip to Ireland.
+Keep reading to discover all the unmissable landmarks you must see up close on a trip to Ireland.
 We promise it will be worth it.

 Ring of Kerry